 In the Big Data era, massive and high-dimensional data characterize many modern statistical problems, arising from biomedical sciences, econometrics, finance, engineering and social sciences.
 Examples include the gene expression data, the functional magnetic resonance imaging (fMRI) data, the macroeconomic data, the high-frequency financial data, the high-resolution image data, the e-commerce data, among others.
 The data abundance, the high dimensionality and other complex structures have given rise to a few statistical and computational challenges \citep*{fan2014challenges}.

-An important and fundamental problem is the high-dimensional linear regression, in which the dimensionality (the number of covariates) is much larger than the sample size so that the ordinary least squares estimation of the regression coefficients is highly unstable.
-To solve this problem, statisticians have made extensive progress in the development of high-dimensional statistical inference \citep*{tibshirani1996regression, fan2001variable, candes2007dantzig, bickel2009simultaneous, su2016slope}.
-Under the sparsity assumption that only a small number of covariates contribute to the response variable, they enforce the sparsity of regression coefficients by regularization techniques.
-For a comprehensive and systematic overview of this (sparse) high-dimensional linear regression, we refer to \citet{buhlmann2011statistics} and \citet*{tibshirani2015statistical}.
+An important and fundamental problem is high-dimensional linear regression, in which the dimensionality (the number of covariates) is much larger than the sample size so that the ordinary least squares estimation of the regression coefficients is highly unstable.
+To solve this problem, statisticians have made extensive progresses in the development of high-dimensional statistical inference \citep*{tibshirani1996regression, fan2001variable, candes2007dantzig, bickel2009simultaneous, su2016slope}.
+They commonly make the sparsity assumption that only a small number of covariates contribute to the response variable, and enforce the sparsity of regression coefficients by regularization techniques.
+For a comprehensive and systematic overview of this high-dimensional regression problem, we refer to \citet{buhlmann2011statistics} and \citet*{tibshirani2015statistical}.

-For convenience of theoretical analyses, many high-dimensional regression methods assume Gaussian or subGaussian tails of the errors in the model.
+For the convenience of theoretical analyses, many high-dimensional regression methods assume Gaussian or sub-Gaussian-tailed errors in the model.
 However, this assumption is unsatisfied in a broad range of real datasets.
-See \citet{cont2001empirical} for asset return data, \citet*{stock2002macroeconomic, mccracken2016fred} for macroeconomic data, \citet{gupta2014transcriptome} for RNA-seq gene expression data, \citet*{wang2015high} for microarray gene expression data, \citet*{eklund2016cluster} for fMRI data, to name a few. \cite*{fan2016shrinkage} argue that heavy tails of the errors are stylized features of high-dimensional data.
-As the ordinary least squares loss function is non-robust to outliers, many high-dimensional regression estimators may be inconsistent in the presence of heavy-tailed errors.
+See \citet{cont2001empirical} for asset return data, \citet*{stock2002macroeconomic, mccracken2016fred} for macroeconomic data, \citet{gupta2014transcriptome} for RNA-seq gene expression data, \citet*{wang2015high} for microarray gene expression data, \citet*{eklund2016cluster} for fMRI data, to name a few. \cite*{fan2016shrinkage} argue that heavy-tailed errors are stylized features of high-dimensional data.
+These heavy-tailed errors impair the consistency of many high-dimensional regression methods, as the ordinary least squares loss function is non-robust to outliers.